The Loan Market Association Transparency Guidelines

 For market participants who choose to join an ad hoc committee, this exemption is likely to be of limited efficacy.
 The purpose of an ad hoc committee is to bring together a group of creditors who are prepared to work together in the short-to-medium term to support the borrower and agree a restructuring.
 The imposition of an information barrier would undermine the participation of a lender in this process if there is a risk that a lender’s position could be sold at any point in time without the knowledge of those persons participating in the ad hoc committee.

-Information barriers also present significant challenges to smaller lenders, such as distressed funds, who may not be able to achieve the necessary physical segregation between team members to allow an effective information barrier to operate in practice.
+Information barriers also present significant challenges to smaller lenders, such as distressed funds, that may not be able to achieve the necessary physical segregation between team members to allow an effective information barrier to operate in practice.

 Trades between ad hoc committee members